"Lost Cause": $7.2M Nebraska Donor Gives Up on Matt Rhule & Co. After Kenny Minchey Saga

 ADVERTISEMENT

+Minchey felt perfect for Lincoln.
+A blue-chip quarterback, ranked top 10 by Rivals and 247Sports.
+Instead, Nebraska was left staring at the same question it keeps asking every offseason.
+TJ Lateef could be the future, but Rhule couldn’t afford to take that chance given how last season ended.
+And this all came on the heels of losing Dylan Raiola to the transfer portal, another gut punch for a program still trying to climb out of mediocrity after back-to-back 7–6 seasons.

 But this time the Huskers didn’t sit still.
-Within 24 hours, Nebraska signed UNLV transfer Anthony Colandrea, whose breakout led to a 10-win season for the Rebels.
-In 2025, he threw for 3,459 yards and 23 touchdowns, rushing 649 yards and 10 touchdowns, and was named Mountain West Offensive Player of the Year.
-He has started in 32 games, and he immediately solidifies Nebraska’s credibility at that position.
+In less than 24 hours, Nebraska signed a transfer quarterback from UNLV who had just had a breakout season.
+Anthony Colandrea led UNLV to a 10-win season while throwing for 3,459 yards and 23 touchdowns, rushing for another 649 yards and 10 touchdowns, and winning Mountain West Offensive Player of the Year.
+He has started in 32 games and immediately solidified Nebraska’s credibility at that position.

 In the end, Nebraska survived the chaos, but survival isn’t the same as stability.
 Landing Anthony Colandrea steadies the QB room and gives Matt Rhule a proven, battle-tested option for 2026, yet the bigger issue remains untouched.